How to Get more Views on LinkedIn in 2021

 This is great news!

-After all, you too have interacted with other people recently, you too have received engagement on your content recently and you too have engaged on other posts recently.
+After all, you too have interacted with other people recently, you too have received engagement on your content recently and you too have engaged with other posts recently.

-Moreover, each action on the network contributes to refine your profile: the frequency of connection, the type of device, the location, the pages and people you follow… The list is so long.
+Moreover, each action on the network helps social media algorythms to define your profile: the frequency of connection, the type of device, the location, the pages and people you follow… The list is so long.

-And the network likes it.
-Because there are probably other people who do very similar things.
+Social media algorythms find all these data interesting.
+Because there are probably other people who behave in a similar way.
 They connect with a similar frequency, from the same type of device, they follow similar pages…

 In short, for the network, they look a lot like you.